Segment image into foreground and background using active contours (snakes) region growing technique

 the expansion when compared to an unbiased contour.
 Typical values for

-this parameter are between -1 and 1.
+this argument are between -1 and 1.
 The default contraction bias is

 0 for the